17 Reasons You're Overeating (And How to Stop!)

 You're Banning a Food or Food Group Your Body Craves

-"As registered dietitians, we find that some of the best intentioned healthy eaters overeat other foods as they attempt to avoid the one food they want.
+"As registered dietitians, we find that some of the most well-intentioned healthy eaters overeat other foods as they attempt to avoid the one food they want.
 Instead of just having the cookie they crave, they have a serving of yogurt, a handful of whole-grain crackers, some fruit, and more.
 Before they know it, they've overeaten.
 Yes, it was healthy food, but they've consumed a lot of calories and still don't feel satisfied," comment The Nutrition Twins.
 What to do instead?
 "Allow yourself to indulge in one pre-determined portion of the treat, such as a small cookie, a square of dark chocolate or half a cup of low-fat ice cream.
 The key is to know in advance how much you can have.
-Fill up first on a healthy meal with satisfying protein and high fiber so that you don't overeat out of hunger."
+Fill up first on a healthy meal with satisfying protein and fiber so that you don't overeat out of hunger."

 You're Skipping Meals